Advertisement

 What is it?

-It’s the new Vauxhall Grandland, here to up the ante against the Ford Kuga and the Hyundai Tucson and the Kia Sportage and the Nissan Qashqai and the Peugeot 3008 and the Volkswagen Tiguan and we need a breath.
+This is the second generation Vauxhall Grandland, aimed at the likes of the Ford Kuga and the Hyundai Tucson and the Kia Sportage and the Nissan Qashqai and the Peugeot 3008 and the Volkswagen Tiguan and we need a breath.

 Advertisement - Page continues below